IBM Cloud Docs

 Allow access to Secrets Manager in a restricted account

 Working in an account that has IP address access restrictions?
-To use certain features in Secrets Manager, for example, to generate IAM credentials, an extra step is required to ensure that your account is able to accept incoming requests from the service.
+To use certain features in Secrets Manager, for example, to generate IAM credentials, a configuration step is required to ensure that your account is able to accept incoming requests from the service.
 If your account allows access to only specific IP addresses, you can update your account settings to specify a required list of IP addresses for Secrets Manager.

 27 May 2022